rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="1e"></a><a name="1ep"></a>
-## Verify resiliency - 1.e Kill producer connection
+## Verify resiliency-1e Kill producer connection

 Sometimes a single connection is dropped and not necessarily due to a node crash.
 This can impact some parts of an application while others may continue to work.
 Such is the